SAP/spartacus-docs/_pages/install/integrations/cdc-integration.md

 Perform the following steps after you have set up your Spartacus Storefront.
 For more information, see [Building the Spartacus Storefront from Libraries](https://sap.github.io/spartacus-docs/building-the-spartacus-storefront-from-libraries/).

-1. Install the SAP Customer Data Cloud Integration library by running the following command from within the root directory of your storefront application.
+1. Install the SAP Customer Data Cloud Integration library by running the following command from within the root directory of your storefront application:

     ```bash
     npm i @spartacus/cdc
     ```

-2. Import the `CdcModule` by adding the following below the existing import statements at the top of `app.module.ts`:
+2. Import the `CdcModule` by adding the following line below the existing import statements at the top of `app.module.ts`:

     ```ts
     import { CdcModule } from '@spartacus/cdc';